 A business proposal is a business document that is usually designed and sent from a supplier to a potential client for making a deal or winning a project.
-It is in a written form and it can be sent in two forms, solicited and unsolicited business proposals.
+It is written and can be sent in two forms: solicited and unsolicited business proposals.

-It is in short, a sales document that includes detailed standard information similar to the documents of estimates, bids, and quotes.
+It is a sales document that includes detailed standard information similar to the documents of estimates, bids, and quotes.

-The standard information for an effective business proposal includes:
+The standard information for a compelling business proposal includes: